vorpalnet/blade/SECURITY.md

   one-way hashes and **cannot** drive digest.
 Enabling digest means provisioning a digest-capable provider in the realm.
-- The OCCAS digest provider is **JDBC-backed and manually installed** into the domain, so it is not present in a stock install. **TODO (Jeff):** record the exact provider class / install steps once confirmed.
+- The OCCAS digest provider is **JDBC-backed and manually installed** into the domain, so it is not present in a stock install.

 ---